modernish/modernish/README.md

 * `$SIGPIPESTATUS`: The exit status of a command killed by SIGPIPE (a broken pipe).
 For instance, if you use `grep something somefile.txt |
   more` and you quit `more` before `grep` is finished, `grep` is killed by SIGPIPE and exits with that particular status.
-Some modernish functions, such as `harden` and `traverse`, need to handle such a SIGPIPE exit specially to avoid unduly killing the program.
+  Hardened commands or functions may need to handle such a SIGPIPE exit specially to avoid unduly killing the program.
 The exact value of this exit status is shell-specific, so modernish runs a quick test to determine it at initialisation time.